Pearlcentt/NeoPolyp/README.md

 # NeoPolyp

-This project is a submit for BKAI-IGH-NeoPolyb assignment.
+This project is a submission for BKAI-IGH-NeoPolyb assignment.

 ## Checkpoint